petermchale/math105A/README.md

 is located and opening it by typing `jupyter notebook <notebook name>` at the command prompt.

+Once you’re finished editing/running your notebook, press `ctrl c` twice at the command prompt.

-If jupyter complains that a specific package is missing when you run your notebook, then return to the command line, execute `conda install <name of package>`, and re-run the notebook.
+If Jupyter complains that a specific package is missing when you run your notebook, then return to the command line, execute `conda install <name of package>`, and re-run the notebook.